 Take a tour of the Colosseum.
 Visit the Sistine Chapel.
 Fill your belly with as much pizza as you can stuff!
 Or if you’ve got really young ones in tow, hang out in the city and do some low Italy activities for preschooler like visiting the Trevi Fountain or taking a rest at the Spanish Steps.

 Here are a few ideas for Italy activities for kids that you can book during your time in Rome:

 Returning to Rome: The fastest way to return back to Rome is by train, which will take around four hours for a direct train.
 By bus, the trip will take seven to eight hours.
 And if traveling by car, the drive will be between five and a half to six and a half hours.

-Read my other posts about Italy to see even more Italy activities for kids you can do on your next trip to Italy.
+Read my other posts about Italy for more ideas for Italy activities for kids.

 Building in Italy activities for kids into your Italy itinerary